This section shows how to use the integration type SAP Table or View.

 WHERE-Clause-Builder-Example Column adds a column.
 Click on the component to select a column from the available tables.

-WHERE-Clause-Builder-Example SQL adds an SQL statement.
+WHERE-Clause-Builder-Example SQL adds an Open SQL statement, see SAP Documentation: Open SQL.

 WHERE-Clause-Builder-Example Operator adds an operator e.g., =, <, >, etc.

 WHERE-Clause-Builder-Example Value adds a static value of type String, Number, Flag or List.
 List offers a separate editor to create lists of type String, Number or Select.
 Select enables usage of SELECT statements.
+For more information, refer to the knowledge base article Working with Lists in the WHERE-Clause Editor.

 WHERE-Clause-Builder-Example Criteria adds a new criteria after the selected criteria.